webfoolery/python-pdf-image-extractor/README.md

 2.
     * Linux: Run`_pdf-image.py`
     *  Windows: As above or run `_get-pdf-image.bat`
-3. Check in the same directory to find the image/s
+3. Check in the same directory to find the image/s.
+Files are names based upon the original file with page number, image number & file type appended